JKRT/chaosGame/README.md

 # chaosGame

-Generate images utilizing the chaosgame
+Generate images of fractals using the chaosgame